Pranitha Subhash: Philanthropy

 Subhash has been involved in various philanthropic activities in India.
-She is working towards modernizing public education in Karnataka by adopting schools and providing them with better infrastructure and sanitation facilities.
+She is working towards modernising public education in Karnataka by adopting schools and providing them with better infrastructure and sanitation facilities.
 Subhash and a group of volunteers refurbished an ageing school in Karnataka's Hassan district.
 She has been committed to the cause by bringing an overhaul in the infrastructure and introducing language teachers in the schools.
 Today, at least 13 such schools have been adopted by various individuals and has set a precedence to the others.
 She contributed US$10,000 to the same cause.
 In April 2019, the Election Commission (EC), along with Rahul Dravid, had appointed Subhash as a brand ambassador to promote awareness among general public on voting before the 2019 general election in India.
 The initiative was termed as "State Icons" and aimed to reach out to millions of voters in Karnataka.
 In 2018, Subhash was a part of the Young South Indian Leaders delegation, organised by the Ministry of Foreign Affairs of Israel.

 Personal life

 Pranitha married businessman Nitin Raju in an intimate ceremony on 30 May 2021.
-They have a daughter born in 2022.
+In June 2022, she gave birth to a daughter.
+In September 2024, she gave birth to a son.